 - No conversion required.
-Using your debit card to pay in foreign currency is easy, and does not require you to carry out complicated calculations.
-Your card provider does this for you, and uses current exchange rates for the same.
+Using your debit card to pay in foreign currency is easy and does not require you to carry out complicated calculations.
+Your card provider does this for you using current exchange rates.

 - Limited choice of providers.
-While a number of Australian financial institutions provide debit cards, not many offer debit cards with low foreign transaction fees, so your choices remain limited.
+While a number of Australian financial institutions provide debit cards, not many offer debit cards with no foreign transaction fees, so your choices remain limited.

 Frequently asked questions